jedevc/talks/2022-10-12-css-open-source/README.md

 Hi, I'm Justin :)

 - I graduated from UoB in 2021
-- Used to do things with CSS and AFNOM, and now take part around the tech scene in Birmingham
+- Used to do things with CSS and AFNOM
-- I currently work at Docker, working on open-source fulltime
+- I now work at Docker, doing open-source fulltime

 ---